Ayush-Singhal-2004/JAVA-NOTES/README.md

 4. Class based
 5. Java uses the concept of 'Write Once Run Anywhere' (because of Bytecodes)
 6. Platform Independent
+7. We can handle multiple programs in Java (Multi-Threading)

 #Extension of file
 - Source code : file_name.java